sponsorkit/sponsorkit.io/README.md

-**Current project status:** In active development, launching hopefully soon.
+**Current project status:** Launched as stable MVP, working on new features.

 # Sponsorkit & Bountyhunt